MiyakoYakota/ProxyAPI/README.md

 ##### A lightweight cron-based proxy-dispensing REST API created fully in Python.

 ## What does this do?
-As of now, not much.
-Right now the program will import proxies from respective folders in `./input/` and store them in a SQLite database.
+As of now, the program will load proxies into ``proxies.db``, and then serve them using the REST api (Serve.py)

 ## Usage:
 First time use and future use